Skip to main content

 Foreign constraints

-When SQLite evaluates your query and you have forgein key constraints, it keeps track of the satisfied relations via a counter.
-Once your statement finishes executing and the counter is not 0, it throws a foreign key constraint failed error.
-Unfortunately, this simple design means it is impossible to catch which foreign constraint is failed and you will receive a generic error.
+When sqlite evaluates your query and you have forgein key constraints, it keeps track of the satisfied relations via a simple counter.
+Once your statement finishes executing and the counter is not 0, it then throws a foreign key constraint failed error, with no information whatsoever of which foreign constraint failed.
+Unfortunately, this simple design means it is impossible to catch which foreign constraint has failed and you will receive a generic error.
 Nothing op-sqlite can do about it, it's a design flaw in SQLite.

 Error codes